 Being situated on the most Northerly point of the Fylde Coast, Fleetwood offers stunning, picturesque walks to suit all.

-Sarah-Jane and the team recommend a visit to The Wyre Estuary Nature Reserve, ideal for dog walkers and keen photographers.
+The team recommend a visit to The Wyre Estuary Nature Reserve, ideal for dog walkers and keen photographers.
 This spot offers views of abandoned shipwrecks and maritime birds across the River Wyre.
 On a clear day you can take in the spectacular views of Fleetwood, Knottend, Thornton Skippool Creek, then out onto the Irish Sea.

 The other option is to cycle or walk along the Promenade from Fleetwood to Cleveleys then onto Blackpool, approximately 11 miles but the views can be outstanding, taking in Morecambe bay, the Lake District and Barrow-in-Furness.
 Rachel, a Customer Service Advisor at Fleetwood, loves nothing more than getting on her bike with her little boy and cycling along this picturesque prom.